 Sejal Costa, Teacher

-Sejal Costa has spent her entire career at Cotting School as a Middle School Teacher.
+Sejal Costa has spend the majority of her career at Cotting School as a Middle School Teacher.
 Special Education, however, was not always in her plan: “I co-taught in an inclusion classroom during college, and the idea of working with students with special needs really grew on me.
 When I interviewed at Cotting, I realized ‘Wow, I’d have my own classroom.’
 The model seemed like the right fit.”

 Eleven years later, Costa has a remarkable passion for her students.
 “I want students in my classroom to feel empowered.
 I want them to know they can be independent, appropriate teenagers.
 And I want them to know they can learn, and that we have the tools here to help them learn,” she adds.

 Costa is a critical member of a welcoming, warm community at Cotting School.
 She explains, “Everyone can participate here, particularly when our adaptive equipment is so accessible.
 Plus, our community trips allow students to get outside of Cotting, and combine curriculum content with life skills.
 A student is a student at Cotting School, not a disability attached to a person.”